pfsense/docs/source/dns/index.rst

 DNS Resolver/Forwarder
 ''''''''''''''''''''''

-These topics cover using pfSense as a caching DNS resolver or forwarder, which handles DNS requests from local clients.
-When acting as a resolver or forwarder, pfSense will performs DNS resolution or hand off queries to an upstream DNS forwarding server.
+These topics cover using pfSense® software as a caching DNS resolver or forwarder, which handles DNS requests from local clients.
+When acting as a resolver or forwarder, pfSense software will performs DNS resolution or hand off queries to an upstream DNS forwarding server.

 .. toctree::